SpiderTux/flatten.arrays/README.md

 maxLenghArray: Max lengh of each integer array generated.
 maxIntValue:   Max integer value set when populating arrays.
 maxDeepLevel:  Max deep level where new arrays will be generated.
+maxIntValue:   Max integer value to set when populating array.

 You have public static methods  to set these properties.